starius/ScPrime/modules/README.md

 **Key Files**
 - [siapath.go](./siapath.go)

-Siapaths are the format of filesystem paths on the Sia network.
+Siapaths are the format of filesystem paths on the ScPrime network.
 Internally they are handled as linux paths and use the `/` separator.
-Siapaths are used to identify directories on the Sia network as well as files.
+Siapaths are used to identify directories on the ScPrime network as well as files.
 When manipulating Siapaths in memory the `strings` package should be used so that the `/` separator can be enforced.
 When Siapaths are being translated to System paths, the `filepath` package is used to ensure the correct path separator is used for